Saturday, 11 January 2025

 Packet Rates 100 Full or 333 Full with Switch mode on WIDE.

-However Ch5 should not be used for anything but arming, even though it can be full resolution.
+However Ch5 should only be used for arming, even though it can be full resolution.

 Channel 5 requirement